madMAx43v3r/mmx-node/docs/src/content/docs/reference/hardfork-2.md

 operand is non-zero and the right operand exceeds `MAX_UINT256 / left`.
 Multiplication without overflow checking continues to wrap modulo `2^256`.
 The legacy comparison remains active below the hardfork height so historical contract execution is unchanged.
 The `mmx_compile` execution harness uses the corrected behavior.

+## Implicit deployment output ordering

+A deployment can leave input balances in multiple currencies that are implicitly deposited into the new contract.
+Before hardfork 2, these outputs were emitted by iterating an unordered map, so their order could depend on the standard library and platform.

+Starting at hardfork 2, leftover currencies are ordered by address before their implicit outputs are appended.
+Below the hardfork height, the original unordered iteration is retained for historical transaction-result compatibility.

 ## Transaction hash version 1